reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

       data
         .chunks_exact(3)
         .map(|chunks| {
-          // no i24, so we take 3 bytes + 0x00
-          // to fill out hi byte in i32
-          let low_part: [u8; 3] = chunks.try_into().expect("Could not import as 24-bit");
+          // get values from chunks_exact(3), put in array let low_part: [u8; 3] = chunks.try_into().expect("Could not import as 24-bit");
-          let high_part: [u8; 1] = [0x00];
+          // no i24, so we add this 0x00 to fill out hi byte in i32 let high_part: [u8; 1] = [0x00];
-          let mut joined: [u8; 4] = [0; 4];
+          // copy to "joined" from low/hi parts as slices let mut joined: [u8; 4] = [0; 4];
           joined[3..].copy_from_slice(&high_part);
           joined[..3].copy_from_slice(&low_part);